SamirSolankiWebDev/MvcMyProject/MvcMyProject/README.txt

   It didnt worked ...
   - Because i have not added the "using System.Text.Encodings.Web;" include in my "HelloWorldController.cs"....
   - After adding this code It worked and gave me output...
 "This is my default action..."

+  - ..
+Added new code in HelloWorldController.cs
+    .. added new 2 parameters in the line of code name and numTimes (Count) .. this code shows the number of count of browser refresh.

+    - I got Error  in this File Because I didnt Commit this line of code .. public string Welcome()
+        {
+            return "This is the Welcome action method...";
+        }

+     and i wrote new code ..
+       public string Welcome(string name, int numTimes = 1)
+        {
+            return HtmlEncoder.Default.Encode($"Hello {name}, NumTimes is: {numTimes}");
+        }

+ -- So i commit old code and the Run the Program it worked ..
+ I calledand added this paramter in this link ..http://localhost:34699/HelloWorld/Welcome?name=Samir&numtimes=14 I got the OUTPUT:-
+.........
+Hello Samir, NumTimes is: 14 .......